VenkataIla/githubDetail-1/README.md

 ```
 mvn clean compile test
 ```

-To run the integration tests:
+To build the application:
 ```
-mvn verify -Psurefire
+mvn clean install
 ```

 To run the application: